plusworx/gmin/README.md

 https://developers.google.com/admin-sdk/directory/v1/reference is a useful resource for looking up valid attribute names and values.

+**Create and update commands**

+Where an attribute flag (-a or --attributes) is provided for create or update commands, the value can be any valid JSON string that provides attribute values.
+Please note that if you are providing empty or false values you will need to use the --force flag with the field names separated by '~' otherwise those fields will be ignored.

 ### Query Flag

 Some commands have a query flag (-q or --query) where you can specify query clauses to filter the returned results by.
 For instance, you might want to retrieve a list of users that have certain attributes -